 And no...We’re not talking about sales here.

 In a few words, you can earn more trust and establish yourself as a reference to whatever field or industry you serve just by using an ambassador’s platform.
+Brand awareness can be the difference between a brand people love and one that is forgotten.

 2. Humanize Your Company